FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 but may be expressed as percentages instead.

 For convenience, a group of quantities can be treated as a composite quantity.
-One constituent
+One constituent of a composite quantity is called an attribute.
+A group of attribute values is called an instance of that composite quantity.

 {::comment}

-    [MB55]: Please check
+    MB55: Please check

-    [VP]: Reformulate.
+    VP: Reformulate.

-    [MK]: Fixed punctuation and broken sentence.
+    MK: Fixed punctuation and broken sentence.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}
-of a composite quantity is called an attribute.
-A group of attribute values is called an instance of that composite quantity.

 Some attributes may depend on others and can be calculated from other attributes.
 Such quantities are called derived quantities.

 ### Current and Final Values

-Some quantities are defined so that it is possible to compute their values in the middle of a Search.
+Some quantities are defined in a way that makes it possible to compute their values in the middle of a Search.
 Other quantities are specified so that their values can be computed only after a Search ends.
 Some quantities are important only after a Search ended, but their values are computable also before a Search ends.